Man (JoJo song): Background

 Prior to the release of "Joanna" a separate release plan for the album's lead singles were initially planned.
 The song was officially released on October 11, 2019 with the song's music video premiering the following day, with JoJo announcing the release of "Sabotage" at the conclusion of the videos premiere as the official lead single from her upcoming album.
 The music video for the song premiered on December 4, 2019 and included a snippet of the album's next single planned at the time which would eventually be "Small Things".
 During the 2020 Grammy Awards pre-show JoJo officially announced the release of "Small Things" as the album's next single set for release on February 21, 2020.
-On February 19, 2019 two days away from the song's intended release JoJo announced that they had made changes to the song's release and would go forward with "Man" as the new lead single from the album with another major announcement to come on the intended singles release date.
+On February 19, 2019 two days away from the song's intended release JoJo announced that they had made changes to the song's release and would go forward with "Man" as the new lead single from the album with another major announcement to come on the intended single's release date.
 JoJo officially announced her fourth studio album would be titled "Good to Know" and released corresponding tour dates in promotion for the album.

 "Man" was then officially released on March 13, 2020 as the new single from Good to Know (2020), While describing the song, JoJo explains that "Now's the time to be ur own biggest fan.
 Pleeeeeez don't waste ur time til u find someone who can truly compliment ur fly and go hard as u do.
 Being single and making a life you love is too delicious to settle for less."